Die Wise, A Talk with Stephen Jenkinson

 Here’s a taste of Stephen’s medicine:

-“If you have ever seen a counsellor or therapist you know that the focus seems to go automatically to your childhood and your parents, or to your personal style or lack of it, or to your ideas and your conjured personal myths.
+“If you have ever seen a counselor or therapist you know that the focus seems to go automatically to your childhood and your parents, or to your personal style or lack of it, or to your ideas and your conjured personal myths.
 It goes automatically to you.
 The reality that psychology and self help grant you is the reality between your ears, as they say, your interior life, your Own True Self.

 At the end of the counseling session you are released back into the sorrows and consternations and, yes, madnesses of the culture that went a long way towards giving you your personal limp and ache in the first place, a culture as utterly unchanged by your personal improvement as it was inured to your personal misfortune.